WeiXuanYou/Data-Augmentation-for-object-detection-in-Virtual-Environment/README.md

-# Reinforcement Learning for Object Detection in Unreal
+# Data Augmentation for object detection in virtual environment
 ## Introduction

 we proposed a method to expand the data and real-time training architecture through VR to improve the accuracy of the model and reduce labor costs and time consumed.